Article first published as Book Review: When General Grant Expelled the Jews by Jonathan D. Sarna on Blogcritics.

 But the book doesn’t dwell on the impact of the order at the time Grant issued it (the impact was minimal and the horrified President Lincoln reversed it immediately) but on the aftermath.
-Sarna points to the President Grant (not candidate Grant) trying to make amends to the Jewish community, nurturing relationships, and lifelong friendships with Jewish leaders and generally (no pun intended) being more sympathetic to Jews than his predecessors.
+Sarna points to President Grant (not candidate Grant) trying to make amends to the Jewish community, nurturing relationships, and lifelong friendships with Jewish leaders, and generally (no pun intended) being more sympathetic to Jews than his predecessors.

 Grant was so successful in redeeming his stature among America’s Jews that Rabbi Edward Benjamin Morris Browne was a pallbearer at his funeral.
 Since the funeral was on the Sabbath he walked along instead of riding.

 Dr. Sarna, a professor at Brandeis University, wrote a compelling, exciting book in which he tries to explain the huge impact General Order No. 11 had on the Jewish community in particular, and on the country at large.
 From the first major lobbying effort to the campaigns run by candidates, the elections which Grant won had significant effects which lasted to this day.